-- The laydown and building structures should be located away from neighbouring property farmsteads and banked into the ground to the eastern areas as much as possible. - Following the removal of the vegetation, wind-blown dust during construction should be monitored by the ECO to ensure that it does not become a nuisance factor to the local receptors.
-Should excessive dust be generated from the movement of vehicles
+• The laydown and building structures should be located away from neighbouring property farmsteads and banked into the ground to the eastern areas as much as possible.

-- on the roads such that the dust becomes visible to the immediate surrounds, dustretardant measures should be implemented under authorisation of the ECO. - Topsoil from the footprints of the road and structures should be dealt with in accordance with EMP. - The buildings should be painted a grey-brown colour. - Fencing around the construction camp should be simple, diamond shaped (to catch wind-blown litter) and appear transparent from a distance.
+- Following the removal of the vegetation, wind-blown dust during construction should be monitored by the ECO to ensure that it does not become a nuisance factor to the local receptors.
+Should excessive dust be generated from the movement of vehicles on the roads such that the dust becomes visible to the immediate surrounds, dustretardant measures should be implemented under authorisation of the ECO. - Topsoil from the footprints of the road and structures should be dealt with in accordance with EMP. - The buildings at the substation should be painted a grey-brown colour. - Fencing around the construction camp should be simple, diamond shaped (to catch wind-blown litter) and appear transparent from a distance.
 The fences should be checked on a monthly basis for the collection of litter caught on the fence. - Signage on the main access roads should be moderated. - Lights at night have the potential to significantly increase the visual exposure of the proposed project.
-It is recommended that mitigations be implemented to reduce light spillage (refer to appendix for general guidelines).
-No overhead lighting to be used for security purposes. - Limit the height of the PV panels to maximum of 4m above ground level. - All internal power line cables need to be buried so as to reduce visual intrusion to the local landscape. - BESS structures should be painted a light grey-brown (unless white colour is stipulated by the supplier to reduce heat).
+It is recommended that mitigations be implemented to reduce light spillage (refer to appendix for general guidelines). - 9.1.3 Operation Phase - Control of lights at night to allow only local disturbance to the current dark sky night landscape (refer to appendix for general guidelines). - Continued erosion control and management of dust. - 9.1.4 Decommissioning Phase - All structures should be removed and where possible, recycled. - Building structures should be broken down (including foundations). - The rubble should be managed according to NEMWA and deposited at a registered landfill if it cannot be recycled or reused. - All compacted areas should be rehabilitated according to a rehabilitation specialist. - Monitoring for soil erosion should be undertaken on a routine biannual basis for one year following the completion of the Decommissioning Phase.